AngelaDonguia/IDS2024F/Quiz/5/Readme.md

 Accent color scale.

-The graph/ visualization is not labelled well- No header for the graph. the diagonal representation of the movie names makes it ugly.
+The graph is not well labelled and theres no header.

 a.
 Increase. b.
-3 degrees hotter.
+5 degrees hotter.